J-CF-Leung/Study_Vault/Physics/Quantum Field Theory/QFT.md

 - Fermionic propagators contain _indices_, which must be _contracted over_ at each vertex
 - Swapping _fermion momenta_ requires _changing sign due to fermionic statistics_

+- Two diagrams may have _opposite signs_
+	- "_Anti-commute_" the before-and-after particles
 ### Schwinger-Dyson equation in Yukawa theory
 ### Example: Nucleon scattering

+### Example: Nucleon-antinucleon scattering

 # Quantum Electrodynamics